 The Penguins of Madagascar episode "Miss Understanding" has Skipper thinking he's a female due to a misreading of a DNA test result.
 During a few scenes showing how his new gender identity causes confusion during missions, the boys go for the chest bump after a successful completion but Skipper and Rico are both uncomfortable with that due to Skipper's newfound (and nonexistent) female features.
 Notwithstanding that they're BIRDS and don't have mammaries to begin with (or that Skipper really ISN'T a female anyway).

+Every adult female bird in Birdz, but Miss Finch ups the ante with Hartman Hips.
 And Morty is a rare example of "male non-mammal with nipples".

 The other prominent female character in Beast Wars, Airrazor, while not as obvious as Blackarachnia, still had a rather conspicuous chestplate.
+The Transmetal version of her that never made it into the cartoon plays it straight.

 The pigeon, the rooster, and Duck from Almost Naked Animals have nipples.
 Also, The female ducks in the episode "Duckling Duck" have boobs.